MicrosoftDocs/quantum-docs/articles/includes/quickstart-qiskit-include-ionq.md

 «                                                           0       1  2 </pre>
 ```

-The below cell is copied from the notebook, and runs the circuit on the
+The following cell is copied from the notebook and runs the circuit on the
 simulator.
-We\'ve replaced the simulator now with the IonQ simulator
+The simulator has been replaced with the IonQ simulator
-backend, and commented out the `transpile` step:
+backend and the `transpile` step has been commented out:

 ```python
 # Let's see the results!